react-navigation/react-navigation.github.io/versioned_docs/version-6.x/upgrading-from-5.x.md

 Thee following changes are in the `@react-navigation/stack` package.

+### New default animations for modal screens

+To match the default behavior of iOS, now `mode="modal"` shows the new presentation style modal introduced in iOS 13.
+It also adjusts things like status bar height in the header automatically that you had to do manually before.

+Previously Android didn't have any special animation for modals.
+But now there's a slide from bottom animation instead of the default animation.

+If you don't want to use the new animations, you can change it to your liking using the [animation related options](stack-navigator.md#animations)

 ### `headerMode="none"` is removed in favor of `headerShown: false`

 Previously, you could pass `headerMode="none"` prop to hide the header in a stack navigator.
 However, there is also a [`headerShown`](stack-navigator.md#headershown) option which can be used to hide or show the header, and it supports configuration per screen.